Nemesis533/Local_LLHAMA/README.md

 ## Features

-- **Wake word detection** using `OpenWakeWord`
+- Wake word detection using `OpenWakeWord`
-- **Voice recording** with adaptive noise floor detection
+- Voice recording with adaptive noise floor detection
-- **Whisper-based STT** for accurate speech-to-text conversion
+- Whisper-based speech-to-text conversion
-- **Dual LLM support**: Use local models (LLaMA 3.1 8B) or Ollama server for command parsing
+- LLaMA 3.1 (8B) LLM for command parsing and entity resolution
-- **Natural language queries** in addition to HA commands
-- **Optional PromptGuard** safety layer (LLaMA Guard 3 based on 3.1-8B)
+- Optional PromptGuard safety layer (LLaMA 3.2 3B fine-tuned model)
-- **Multilingual support**: English, French, Spanish, Italian, German, Russian
-  - Say "la lumière du salon" instead of "living room light"
-- **Fuzzy entity matching**: No need for exact device names
+- Multilingual support: English, French, Spanish, Italian, German, Russian (and more) This allows you to call the command in any of the supported languages and not have to worry about it - you can say "la lumière du salon" for "living room light"
+- Fuzzy device/entity matching using dynamic Home Assistant entity list; for optmization purposes, a manual list of devices can also be assigned instead of filtering the full list from HA.
-  - Say "light above the desk" to control "desk light"
+  This solves the problem of having to call devices by the exact name that they are saved under - you can now say "light above the desk" to call the "desk light".
-- **Multiple commands per sentence**
+- Execute multiple commands in a single sentence
-- **Web search integration**: News, Wikipedia, weather information
-- **Mixed commands**: Combine HA actions with queries ("turn on lights and tell me the weather")
-- **Web interface**: Settings control, text interaction, system monitoring, connection status
-- **Custom command integration**: Non-HA devices via JSON schema and reflection
-- **Modular architecture**: Separated audio input/output, improved maintainability
+- NEW!
+Thanks to Integration with Ollama, natual language responses will be returned when no device is present.
+- Basic web interface for output monitoring and connection status (expansion and system control planned)
+- Ability to integrate non-Home Assistant devices and commands with the same pipeline as the one used for Home Assistant.

 ## System Requirements